Zombie Army Trilogy

 Zombie Army Trilogy is a third-person tactical shooter video game developed and published by Rebellion Developments.
-It is a spin-off to the Sniper Elite series and was released on March 6, 2015, for Microsoft Windows, PlayStation 4 and Xbox One.
-A port for the Nintendo Switch was released on March 31, 2020, in North America and Europe, and in Japan on May 28, 2020.
+It is a spin-off to the Sniper Elite series and was released on 6 March 2015, for PlayStation 4, Windows, and Xbox One.
+A port for the Nintendo Switch was released on 31 March 2020, in North America and Europe, and in Japan on 28 May 2020.
 The game takes place in an alternative version of the final days of World War II, with the German army close to defeat.
 Adolf Hitler deploys a last resort plan to raise the fallen as zombies through occult rituals and turn them against Allied forces, thus causing Germany to become overrun with the undead.

-The trilogy includes a remastered version of the original Nazi Zombie Army and its sequel, which were both released in 2013 as standalone downloadable content for Sniper Elite V2, and a previously unreleased third installment in the series.
+The trilogy includes a remastered version of the original Nazi Zombie Army and its sequel, which were both released in 2013 as standalone downloadable content for Sniper Elite V2, and a previously unreleased third instalment in the series.
 The game, which can be played co-operatively or solo, features the single-player campaigns of the first two Nazi Zombie Army titles, alongside the new third chapter, combined into one Campaign mode, with a Horde mode similar to Killing Floor and the Left 4 Dead series also being available.
 The game's co-operative modes support eight playable characters, four of which are new female characters.
 In August 2015, the main characters of both games in the Left 4 Dead series were also added exclusively to the PC version's playable character roster.

-A sequel, Zombie Army 4: Dead War, was released on February 4, 2020.
+A sequel, Zombie Army 4: Dead War, was released on 4 February 2020.